California Man Reportedly Shoots Wife And Two Kids Dead, Before Killing Himself

 A family of four was found fatally shot to death and investigators are calling it a murder-suicide allegedly carried out by the father.

-ABC Eyewitness News is reporting that the victims were found dead in a Santa Clarita residence in Southern California that doubled as a day care center for local kids on Friday.
+ABC Eyewitness News is reporting that the victims were found dead in a Santa Clarita residence in Southern California that doubled as a daycare center for local kids on Friday.

 Authorities are holding Michael Birnkrant, 51 responsible for the deaths of his wife Amy, 41 and their two children—Drew, 20 and Sean, 11.
 Los Angeles County sheriff’s deputies had gone to the house early Friday after receiving a call from family friend worried about the Birnkrants.